Gussak/ArxLaetansMod/README.md

 Terminal log will show line and column where the problem happened.

 https://github.com/Gussak/ArxLibertatis/tree/PR_WarnMsgShowsGotoGosubCallStack
-now if there is a GoTo/GoSub call stack it will show in the log for warn messages, showlocals and showvars
+logs with more details for mod developers
+  warnings will show GoTo/GoSub call stack
+  showlocals and showvars will also show event and params, and the GoTo/GoSub call stack

 https://github.com/Gussak/ArxLibertatis/tree/PR_QOLcombineItemsKey
 QOL: new control (default key 'N') to combine items w/o having to double click